gironalex/Gallery-React-App/README.md

 # Gallery-React-App
 For this project, I'll use the very popular and in-demand React library to create an image gallery app.

+# Flicker API key
+This project uses an API key for the images it displays.
+Please use your own API key from Flicker or apply for a non commercial key found in the Flicker website.

+Once you have obtained the Flicker key, create a config.js file.

+The config.js file should look like this: const apiKey = 'YOUR API KEY';
+export default apiKey;

+Import your API key into your application, preferably into src/App.js, and save it to a variable like you would any other module, and use the variable where applicable.

+NOTE: This config.js file **must** be listed in the .gitignore file so it won’t be committed to your GitHub repository.

 # Getting Started with Create React App